UmarJavaid56/Hack-Computer/README.md

 **Address Segments:**

-- **General-Purpose Data Storage:** Addresses 0 (0x0000) through 16383 (0x3FFF) contain conventional read-write registers for general program data.
+- **General-Purpose Data Storage:** Addresses 0 (0x0000) through 16383 (0x3FFF) contain read-write registers for general program data.

 - **Screen I/O Subsystem:** Addresses 16384 (0x4000) through 24575 (0x5FFF) function like data RAM but also control output on the computer’s virtual 256 x 512 screen.
 If screen output is not needed, these registers can be used for general data.